scalableminds/webknossos/docs/data_formats.md

 Since webKnossos deals with 3D imagery, the data is organized in **cubes**.
 Depending on the [container format](#container-formats), the cubes are either 1024^3 voxel (WKW) or 128^3 voxel (KNOSSOS) in size.
 Each cube contains multiple **buckets** of 32^3 voxel size.
-This is the unit in which the data is streamed to the users frontend.
+This is the unit in which the data is streamed to the users' browser.

 ![Datasets, Cubes and Buckets](images/cubes-and-buckets.png)